Saatvik1/Fishbit/README.md

 # Fishbit
-A project dedicated to finding out more about myself through data from Fitbit, MyFitnessPal, and self survey data
+A project dedicated to finding out more about myself through data from Fitbit, MyFitnessPal, and self-surveyed data